EngreitzLab/variant-flowfish/README.md

 Note: The quantification window should span the length of the amplicon you wish to assay and interpret background PCR/sequencing error ie. the region you wish to edit.

+### Input 3: Sorting parameters files

+This file lists statistics and values derived from the FACS sort for each sample.
+The file names need to be named {Batch}_{SampleNumber}.csv and located in the config['sortParams'] directory, or alternatively the filename listed explicitly in the Sample Sheet in a column called 'sortParamsFile'

+Required columns:

+    Name               Gate name on the cytomoter (may differ than 'Barcode' you choose to label with) Barcode            Name of the sorted bin, needs to match "Bin" column in the Sample Sheet Count              Number of cells sorted into this bin Mean               Mean fluorescence values of cells sorted into this bin
+    Min                Minimum fluorescence value sorted into this bin (e.g., edge of the gate) Max                Maximum fluorescence value sorted into this bin (e.g., edge of the gate)

+Required Data:

+    Total Sorted Population: The sorted bins should be subpopulations of the same larger population that encompasses all the bins you sorted.
+For estimation purposes, we need information on the total number of cells in this population (ie. the number of cells you captured in the sort and the cells you did not sort if applicable).
+Label the 'Barcode' column for this population 'Total.'

+### Input 4: Variant Table

+The Variant Table lists details for specific variants/alleles in the experiment.

+Required columns:

+    AmpliconID         Arbitrary name of the amplicon that matches AmpliconID in the provided amplicon table VariantID          Unique readable name of the variant / allele MappingSequence    Genomic sequence of this variant / allele + genomic context; We use this sequence to find the variant of interest and quantify its                                   frequency.
+We typically use the variant and 3-5nt on either side of the variant to uniquely distinguish it within a given amplicon.
+    RefAllele         TRUE/FALSE if this is (one of) the reference alleles.
+Used for plotting purposes

 ### Step 1: Clone this github repository